snowdrops-crypto/snowdrops-demo/docs/snowdrops-brainstorm.md

 #### Inital Distribution
 - First time use, free card creation and 1 free ERC1155 pack
 - ERC1155 pack contains 10 random Items.

+#### NFT Structure
+- Each NFT has 4 pages; Front of Card(front), Back of Card(back), Inner Left Page(left), Inner Right Page(right)
+- ERC1155 Slots for pages: There will be 4 slots, one for each page.
+Each page slot will also have 16 additional slots.
+- The slot itsself is a struct, this struct contains the address to the ERC1155 token, the position and the scale.
+- Rotation of object is determined by by which slot the token is in.